int1ch/m-hugo-forestry/content/about/resume.en.md

   - Perl
   - Postgres, mysql
   - Vue.js
+  - Git
   - Docker
 ---

 ## Profile

-I'm mature T-shaped developer, with high digging skill, i'm interestred to understand systems that i develop in general.
-I'm not limited by
-Experienced developer, with high digging skill.

-I’m interested in products that I develop, in general, not limited by scope of responsibility.

-Used to make things, I am responsible for, work.
+I’m mature developer, with high digging skill, I would like to dig problems.
+I’m responsive, loves to help people.
+Responsible, the release will be completed.
+I know how to listen people, Knows how to understand both people and complex systems.

 ## Work experience